Recirculating Quantum Photonic Networks for Fast Deterministic Quantum Information Processing: Introduction

 Deterministic entangling gates based on matter-mediated optical nonlinearities are challenged by fundamental limitations related to wave packet distortions~\cite{shapiro2006single,gea2010impossibility,xu2013analytic,nysteen2017limitations} and small nonlinear interaction rates in materials used for photonic integrated circuits~\cite{kok2007linear,slussarenko2019photonic}.
 These theoretical challenges have been addressed through device-focused approaches to implementing high-fidelity controlled-sign ($CZ$) gates~\cite{xia2016cavity,viswanathan2018analytical,levy2025passive,brod2016passive,ralph2015photon,yang2022deterministic,heuck2020pra,heuck2020prl,krastanov2022dyncav}.
 Additionally, impressive experimental demonstrations have improved the strength of nonlinear interaction rates for atom-like systems relative to loss and decoherence rates~\cite{Thompson1992, Hennessy2007, lodahl2017quantum, ota2018a}, although not yet to levels that enable high-fidelity $CZ$ gates~\cite{krastanov2022dyncav}.

-The challenges of deterministic two-qubit logic exacerbate the difficulties of realizing complex quantum information processing (QIP) tasks that require circuits with many gates.
-This motivates complementary architecture-focused approaches to implement complex QIP tasks directly rather than decomposing them into circuits with single- and two-qubit gates. \\
+The challenges of deterministic two-qubit logic exacerbate the difficulties of realizing complex quantum information processing (QIP) transformations that require circuits with many gates.
+This motivates a complementary architecture-focused route: rather than using a physical decomposition into single- and two-qubit gates, one may seek to realize the full target transformation directly through the native many-photon dynamics of the hardware.

+Several recent photonic architectures have already taken this route, including architectures based on neural networks~\cite{steinbrecher2019quantum,ewaniuk2023imperfect,basani2025universal} and compact multimode nonlinear processors~\cite{krastanov2021room}.
+However, a clear reduction in process duration, relative to conventional gate decompositions and relative to existing photonic architectures based on direct realization, has remained elusive.

-In this work, we adopt this approach by proposing a recirculating quantum photonic network (RQPN) architecture that reduces the duration of complex QIP tasks through dynamic control of multi-photon interactions.
-By considering the implementation of a three-qubit Toffoli gate in dual-rail encoding, we find a reduced gate duration by processing all qubits simultaneously rather than using decompositions into single- and two-qubit (or -qutrit) gates.
-In another example, we find implementations of a one-way quantum repeater capable of correcting single-photon loss.
-This example demonstrates that the RQPN provides significant improvements in time and hardware efficiency relative to state-of-the-art architectures based on hardware-tailored gates~\cite{krastanov2021room} or neural networks~\cite{steinbrecher2019quantum,ewaniuk2023imperfect,basani2025universal}.
+In this work, we show that direct realization can enable significant reductions in process duration using a recirculating quantum photonic network (RQPN) architecture.
+Using the three-qubit Toffoli gate as an example, we find a direct realization with a clear reduction in process duration relative to single- and two-qubit (or -qutrit) gate decompositions.
+Using measurement-free correction of single-photon loss as a second example, we show that the RQPN achieves reductions in process duration by factors of $7.1$ and $4.5$ relative to the state-of-the-art architectures of Refs.~\cite{steinbrecher2019quantum} and \cite{krastanov2021room}, respectively.